Arnache/PNGImg/manual.md

 ..._GRAY| 16 | GG
 ..._GRAY_ALPHA | 8 | GA
 ..._GRAY_ALPHA | 16 | GGAA

-the current version of PNG has 5 image types, each with variants determined by a bit depth, whose value can take up to five values depending on the image type.
-Please refer to the *PNG specification* at [http://www.libpng.org/pub/png/spec/iso/index-object.html](http://www.libpng.org/pub/png/spec/iso/index-object.html) for a description of the raw format.

 ## Endianness of 16 bits per channel images